Apple Galette Recipe

 Sprinkle apples and pastry generously with Demerara sugar.

-Bake in preheated oven for 30 minutes, or until the pastry is flaky and deeply golden brown, and apple mixture is fragrant and bubbly.
+Bake in preheated oven for 30-35 minutes, or until flaky, bubbly, and deeply golden brown.

 Warm honey in the microwave for 10-15 seconds.
-Brush over the warm apples.
+With a pastry brush, brush it over the warm apples.

 Serve galette warm, accompanied by homemade caramel sauce, whipped cream, or ice cream, if desired.